 The Technical Details

-We developed this project until the prototype phase, even though we did develop a 'looks like' design, that was just on paper.
-We developed a functional physical product and cloud-based services.
+We developed this project until the prototype phase.
+We developed a 'looks like' design on paper, a functional physical product, and cloud-based services.
 The ‘works like’ prototype included a raspberry pi, a small single board computer, and a raspberry pi shield with an 8x8 LED matrix and a button.
 The button allowed the user to activate the voice feature and add grocery items that they have run out of, and the LED matrix acted as a visual feedback interface that displays icons indicating whether the action was a success or not.
 We used an external speaker/microphone at this point for the audio component.
 The ‘works like’ prototype was housed in a laser-cut acrylic box.
 The idea was to create a CNC wooden enclosure or a 3D printed enclosure for the prototype.
 Both these options allowed the LED lights to effectively shine through the material.
 We also developed all the UI for the mobile and the web platform and had it working using google polymer.

 Concept Design, Interaction Design, Physical Design, Technology Development, User Testing